 The industrial manufacturing process has rapidly become automated owing to the technological advancements of the modern world.
-There are many tools and technologies that play a vital role in making the automated manufacturing process smoother and more manageable.
+More and more manufacturing companies are now seeking custom software development services to build specialised tools and technologies, many of which play a vital role in making the automated manufacturing process smoother and more manageable.
 One of these tools is the SCADA system.

 In this article, you will find answers to questions like: